25 Soft Skills for Clinical Research Associates (CRA) and Coordinators (CRC)

 25. Empathy for customers, co-workers, and vendors

-Being able to understand the feelings of our customers, coworkers and vendors makes us more approachable.
+Being able to understand the feelings of our customers, coworkers and vendors make us more approachable.
 People will want to connect with you if you care about them.
 Showing empathy is not a sign of weakness but rather of strength and maturity.

 For example, assume you are a CRA out at a site for a monitoring visit.
 If the research coordinator is stressed about missing patient records, you can express empathy by acknowledging the coordinator’s efforts in trying to find the missing records.
 The missing records won’t magically appear.
 However, the coordinator will recognize the fact that you are able to understand her plight.

 We’ve covered 25 foundational soft skills that will serve well in your clinical research career.
 In order to put these skills to practice, pick just one soft skill and practice it for 30 days.
-Then see what magic is does for you.
+Then see what magic is done for you.
 At the end of 30-days, spend 30 minutes reflecting what worked well and what didn’t.
 Then move onto the next skill of your choice.
 Within a year, you would have mastered 12 soft skills.
 That’s a lot!

 Let me know if which soft skill you’re planning to put into practice next and why?
 I’d love to hear your thoughts, ideas, and suggestions in the comments sections below.